Sami-Red/Tank_World/README.md

 # Tank World
 **Unity | Multiplayer Top-Down Shooter | Final Year University Project**

-**Tank World** is a top-down multiplayer shooter built in Unity as part of a final-year university module focused on **networked gameplay systems**.
+**Tank World** is a top-down multiplayer shooter built in Unity as part of a final-year university module **Games Networking and Security**.
 The project explores core multiplayer concepts such as client-server communication, sync of movement and actions, and network authority.

 ## Project Goal